pagkly/Zed/Investopedia3/When Do You Need a Trust Deed.md

 What sort of developer enters this arrangement?
 Banks are often reluctant to lend to certain types of developments, such as mid-size commercial projects—too small for the big lenders, too big for the small ones—or developers with poor track records or too many loans.
 Cautious lenders may also move too slowly for developers up against a tight deadline for commencing or completing a project.

 Developers like these are often in a bit of a crunch.
 For these reasons, trust deed investors may often expect high-interest rates on their money.
-They can reap the benefits of diversifying into a different asset class, without having to be experts in real-estate construction or management: This is a [passive investment](https://www.investopedia.com/terms/p/passiveinvesting.asp).
+They can reap the benefits of diversifying into a different asset class, without having to be experts in real-estate construction or management: This is a [[passive investment]](https://www.investopedia.com/terms/p/passiveinvesting.asp).

 Trust deed investing has certain risks and disadvantages.
-Unlike stocks, real estate investments are not [liquid](https://www.investopedia.com/terms/l/liquidasset.asp), meaning investors cannot retrieve their money on demand.
+Unlike stocks, real estate investments are not [[liquid]](https://www.investopedia.com/terms/l/liquidasset.asp), meaning investors cannot retrieve their money on demand.
 Also, investors can expect only the interest the loan generates; any additional capital appreciation is unlikely.

 Invested parties may exploit any legal discrepancies in the trust deed, causing costly legal entanglements that may endanger the investment.
 The typical investor with little experience may have difficulty, as it takes specific expertise to find credible and trustworthy developers, projects, and brokers.